Investigating the risks of debris-generating ASAT tests in the presence of megaconstellations: Abstract

 \section{Abstract}

-The development of large constellations of satellites (i.e., so-called megaconstellations or satcons) is poised to increase the number of LEO satellites by more than an order of magnitude in the coming decades.
+{The development of large constellations of satellites (i.e., so-called megaconstellations or satcons) is poised to increase the number of LEO satellites by more than an order of magnitude in the coming decades.
 Such a rapid growth of satellite numbers makes the consequences of major fragmentation events ever more problematic.
-In this study, we investigate the collisional risk to on-orbit infrastructure from kinetic anti-satellite (ASAT) weapon tests, using the 2019 India test as a model.
+In this study, we investigate the collisional risk to on-orbit infrastructure from kinetic anti-satellite (ASAT) weapon tests, using the 2019 Indian test as a model.
 We find that the probability of one or more collisions occurring over the lifetime of ASAT fragments increases significantly in a satcon environment compared with the orbital environment in 2019.
-For the case of 65,000 satellites in LEO, we find that the chance of one or more satellites being struck by ASAT fragments of size 1 cm or larger is about 30\% for a single test.
+For the case of 65,000 satellites in LEO, we find that the chance of one or more satellites being struck by ASAT fragments of size 1 cm or larger is more than 25\% for a single test.
 Including sizes down to 3 mm in our models suggests that impacts will occur for any such event.
-The heavy commercialization of LEO demands a commitment to avoiding debris-generating ASAT tests.
+Finally, we apply our methods to examine the November 2021 Russian ASAT test, also finding a significant collision probability over the lifetime of the fragments.
+The heavy commercialization of LEO demands a commitment to avoiding debris-generating ASAT tests.}